forrestdavis/BNCAudioSearch/README.md

 4. copy the cell under the link column and paste in browser (this will download the wav file)

-Alernatively, if you'd like the wav and TextGrid aligned for the utterance containing gronnies, after 3 above
+Alternatively, if you'd like the wav and TextGrid aligned for the utterance containing gronnies, after 3 above

 1. Copy the cell under the 'python clip command' column.